4 Principles Pain Free: Doctor of Chiropractic, Dr. Alexander Jimenez shares some insights about a pain free workday.

 #3.
 Supplement With Rest, Exercise, Movement During & Outside The Workday

 Use your breaks in the workday along with your time away from work to supplement your special service line spots.
 Do you need rest?
 Exertion?
 Stretching?
 Strengthening your abdominal muscles?… There are countless tissues and muscles within your body that have needs just like you are served by a diet that is diverse well, a movement regimen that is varied will also.

 #4.
 Use Well – Designed Tools & Furniture

 Experiment and learn with what constitutes furniture that is healthy this is an investment in the way you’ll be spending about half your waking life.

 Chiropractic Clinic Extra: Physical Rehabilitation & Chiropractic

-The information herein on "4 Principles For Pain-Free Workdays" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "4 Principles For Pain-Free Workdays" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.

 Our videos, posts, topics, subjects, and insights cover clinical matters, issues, and topics that relate to and support, directly or indirectly, our clinical scope of practice.*